 An example of a negative report for LMOs would therefore indicate: A 2Kg sample of maize grains was submitted to the laboratory for analysis.
 The whole sample was ground up and mixed.
 A 10g subsample was used to extract DNA using method number NO-1234.
-No genetic sequences from Roundup Ready Maize were detected using method number NO-5678 with a detection limit of 0.01% in this matrix.
+No genetic sequences from Roundup Ready Maize were detected using method number NO-5678 with a detection limit of 0.01% cp/cp in this matrix.

-And a positive report would similarly indicate: A 2Kg sample of maize grains was submitted to the laboratory for analysis.
+A positive report would similarly indicate: A 2Kg sample of maize grains was submitted to the laboratory for analysis.
 The whole sample was ground up and mixed.
 A 10g subsample was used to extract DNA using method number NO-1234.
-Genetic sequences for the presence of Roundup Ready maize were detected using method number NO-5678 with the Waiblinger Screening matrix.
+Genetic sequences for the presence of Roundup Ready maize were detected using method number NO-5678 with a detection limit of 0.01% (w/w or cp/cp) in this matrix.

-If quantitative analyses were performed, amounts may be provided as relative or absolute values, and calibration curves or standards used need to be mentioned.
+If quantitative analyses were performed, amounts may be provided as relative or absolute values, and calibration curves or standard reference materials used need to be mentioned.

 Technical and administrative review